 If you’re planning an aurora-hunting road trip to Iceland in 2021, we’re here to help.
 This article includes all you need to know about when and where to see the northern lights in Iceland.
 We will also recommend the best car for your trip and tell you about the safety rules for your trip.

-Keflavik Airport, Iceland’s main international airport and the first stop for those travellers visiting Iceland worldwide.
-If you’re going to be enjoying a self-driving trip while in Iceland, here’s everything you need to know about car rentals at Iceland’s airports.
+Keflavik Airport is Iceland’s main international airport and the first stop for travelers visiting Iceland worldwide.
+If you’re going to do a self-drive trip in Iceland, here’s all you need to know about car rentals at Iceland’s airports.

 what’s the best car to rent if you’re self-driving Iceland’s South Coast?
 What’s the safest car choice for self-driving along Iceland’s South Coast in the winter?
 To help you answer all these questions and more, we’re breaking down everything you need to know about renting a car for a South Iceland self-driving trip.